MangoDream1/Wrds/README.md

 For external database and user log in Firebase was user:<br>
 https://console.firebase.google.com/

-For a more detailed explanation of how the app works see REPORT.md or the source code (it's well documented with javadoc)
+For a more detailed explanation of how the app works see <a href="https://github.com/MangoDream1/Wrds---Programmeer-Project/blob/master/REPORT.md">REPORT.md</a> or the source code (it's well documented with javadoc)

 ### Screenshots